-Cutups is a addon for the ShiftSpace metaweb application.
-With Cutups, a user can select and "cutup" text on any webpage so that new meanings and uses may be discovered and articulated.
-To use Cutups you must first install the ShiftSpace application for the Firefox browser.
+Cutups was a addon for the ShiftSpace metaweb application.
+With Cutups, a user could select and "cut up" text on any webpage so that new meanings and uses could be discovered and articulated.
+Work on the ShiftSpace platform ended in 2011.

 Simple Exchange allows users to exchange textual content between webpages.
-HTML and XML are the lingua franca of the web; they facilitate the ability to categorize enormous quantaties of information.
-At the same time they establish equivalences between what are often very different contents.
+HTML is the lingua franca of the web; it facilitates the ability to categorize enormous quantaties of information.
+At the same time, it establishes equivalences between what are often very different contents.

 Note that many pages will no longer load properly, a side effect of this project being completed in 2006 with minimal updates since then.